-Patagonia Men's Straight Fit All-Wear Jeans - 30"
+Patagonia Men's Straight Fit All-Wear Jeans - Short

-Rugged, straight-fit canvas jeans in a lightweight, organic cotton/spandex blend with weft stretch for comfort and performance, a classic 5-pocket design and zip fly.
-Fair Trade Certified™ sewing.
+Rugged, straight-fit canvas jeans in a lightweight, organic cotton/spandex blend with weft stretch for added comfort and performance, a classic 5-pocket design, zip fly and Fair Trade Certified™ sewing.

 - Made of a lightweight, durable organic cotton canvas with weft stretch for comfort and performance